AristotleRazak/s-processor-school-management-system/usage_guide.md

 6. Click on ‘Promote Students(s)’
 7. Wait until processing is complete.

+---

-How to fail student in the class
+## How to fail student in the class
-USE THIS OPTION ONLY IF SCHOOL PROMOTION IS COMPLETE This option will return the student(s) promote back to previous class and no upgrade of fees will take effect.
+NOTE: USE THIS OPTION ONLY IF SCHOOL PROMOTION IS COMPLETE This option will return the student(s) promote back to previous class and no upgrade of fees will take effect.

 1. Click on ‘USER TOOLS’